dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 Note that this precedence is a strong suggestion, not a requirement.
 Code that transforms attributes should follow this mode of flattening, but might diverge if they have a reason to do so.
-Furthermore, exporters can apply clash prevention, e.g., by prefixing all Resource attributes with `resource.`.
-Note that even then, a Span/Metric data point/LogRecord attribute can overwrite the resource attribute `attribute_name`, if it is called `resource.attribute_name`.
-Therefore, extra care needs to be taken when prefixing attributes.

 ## Example

-De-duplication can be thought of as a map with unique keys to which the attributes are added, from most general to most specialized.
-First, the resource attributes are added, then the InstrumentationLibraryScope attributes, which overwrite the resource attributes if they share a key.
-Then the attributes on the Span/Metric data point/LogRecord are added, which again overwrite keys that are already present.
-The final set of key-value pairs are all the pairs in the map.

-This YAML-like representation of a theoretical OTLP message has attributes with attribute names that clash on multiple levels.
+The following is a theoretical YAML-like representation of an OTLP message which has attributes with attribute names that clash on multiple levels.

 ```yaml
 ResourceMetrics: